US court blocks strict Georgia abortion law

 That occurs around the sixth week of pregnancy, when many women do not yet know they are pregnant.
 The law was to come into effect on January 1 of next year.

-Actress Alyssa Milano even called for women to boycott sex until the law was repealed.
+Actress Alyssa Milano even called for women to boycott intimacy until the law was repealed.

 Courts have already struck down several, including those passed by Missouri, Arkansas, Kentucky and Mississippi.